BrainCOGS/lightserv/README.md

 ## Explanation of important files:

-- **docker-compose-dev.yml**: the instructions file for running the development version of the flask app and its associated services.
+- **startup_scripts/docker-compose-dev.yml**: the instructions file for running the development version of the flask app and its associated services.

-- **docker-compose-prod.yml**: the instructions file for running the production version of the flask app and its associated services.
+- **startup_scripts/docker-compose-prod.yml**: the instructions file for running the production version of the flask app and its associated services.

+- **startup_scripts/docker-compose-test.yml**: the instructions file for running the tests and its associated services.

 - **flaskcelery.Dockerfile**: The dockerfile used to build the image that is used by the main flask app and the celery worker and celery beat scheduler.

 - **requirements.txt** the requirements file for the flaskcelery image.

-- **run.py** The python script for starting the main flask app (it is run inside of a docker container)
+- **run.py** The python script for starting the main flask app (it is run inside of a docker container).

+- **lightserv/config.py** Contains environmental variables used by Lightserv.
+Also contains the config for the scheduled celery tasks.

 This project is supported by the NIH Brain Research through Advancing Innovative Neurotechnologies (BRAIN) Initiative U19 grant.